skazantsev/MvcVulnerabilitiesDemo/README.md

 </script>
 ```

-Developers should consider using the safe syntax wherever it's possible (it may vary from library to library so make sure you've checked the documentation first).
+Developers should consider using the safe syntax wherever it's possible (it may vary from library to library so, make sure you've checked the documentation first).

-###Best practices for prevention XSS in ASP.NET
+### Best practices for prevention XSS in ASP.NET
 * Escape all the output strings by default
 * Escape values in cookies and headers
 * Generally, avoid generating html in plain C# classes, use razor helpers instead